Thunder Challenges Students to Engage in Reading

 Students track their time spent reading throughout the school year, and the Thunder awards the top monthly reader in each classroom with a Thunder-themed prize and certificate.
 At the end of the school year, the Thunder recognizes four students statewide as the top readers for each grade level with a Thunder-autographed item and plaque.
 The top overall winner also receives a Rumble assembly for the school.

-“Our Reading Challenge is designed to use the excitement of Thunder Basketball to fuel a passion for reading in kids across our state,” said Christine Berney, Thunder vice president of Community Relations.
-“Literacy is one of our main areas of focus in community outreach because good reading habits can give children so many opportunities for success.”
+“Our Reading Challenge is designed to use the excitement of Thunder Basketball to fuel a passion for reading in kids across Oklahoma,” said Christine Berney, Thunder vice president of Community Relations.
+“Literacy is one of our main areas of focus in community outreach because good reading habits can open so many doors for success.”